 A household chore that a lot of people try to avoid is cleaning their homes.
 Cleaning every corner of your home is no fun, but considering the increasing amount of pollution, it is necessary to take the right steps to keep your home clean.
-The sofas, beds, carpets, as well as curtains, tend to accumulate a lot of dust mites, pet hair, dander and other allergens that lead to allergies triggers asthma and also increases your stress level.
+The sofas, beds, carpets, as well as curtains, tend to accumulate a lot of dust mites, pet hair, dander, and other allergens that lead to allergies trigger asthma, and also increase your stress level.
 The only way to remove these deep embedded dust particles and allergens is by using a vacuum cleaner.
 If you don’t prefer the bulky and cumbersome bagged vacuum cleaners, you can always go for a cordless one.
 However, to ensure that your home is germ-free, you need to clean the vacuum cleaners at regular intervals in the right way.
 So, in this blog, we discuss some effective tips to clean your vacuum cleaner.

 Before you Start Cleaning the Vacuum Cleaner

 There are a few points that you need to keep in mind when you plan to clean your vacuum cleaner.
 Some of the important points to consider are:

 - Make sure you open the vacuum cleaner in a well-ventilated area as it’s a dusty work

 - Remove the battery of the vacuum cleaner

 - Always read the manual before you start cleaning the vacuum cleaner to avoid damaging the appliance

 What Will you Need to Clean the Vacuum Cleaner?

 When it comes to cleaning a vacuum cleaner, you need to use the right products to avoid damaging the appliance.
 Some of the essential tools that you need are:

 - Gloves to protect your hands